 Very authentic Andhra and rustic at that!

 I loved it every time Amma made this for me and I was always left reaching more for it even after it got over!
 I was not able to get the latest picture of it and was able to find this old one in my draft.
-Will upload with a clearer picture when I prepare it again.
+Will upload a clearer picture when I prepare it again.

 Sadda Pindi - 1 cup